 The Maori have used honey for centuries to promote healing and boost immunity.
 Now, you can find it in skin cream products sold worldwide.
 Use honey alone or combine it with a pure carrier oil or other natural skincare ingredients for a home-made Mānuka honey eczema cream.
 To relieve and repair dry, itchy skin, massage onto the affected area.
 Leave this mask on for 15 minutes to an hour and rinse off with warm water.The difference between Mānuka and regular honey

 Most honey gets its qualities from MGO Mānuka takes it a step further, containing Leptosperin, DHA and Methylglyoxal (MGO) are the essential compounds that set it apart from other kinds of honey.
 These compounds form the foundation of a highly-respected quality mark, Unique Mānuka Factor (UMF®).
 Certified UMF® guarantees a range of grades denoting a genuine, unadulterated product with all the associated health benefits.

 Frequently Asked Questions

 Can honey help with eczema?

 These days, more people are turning to natural remedies to treat dermatitis.
-One study found that Mānuka honey can be an effective treatment for eczema lesions.
-It can relieve dry, itchy symptoms, and boost the immune system’s ability to fight the outbreak.Is it safe to put Mānuka honey on eczema?
+One study found that Mānuka honey can be an effective in managing the symptoms for eczema.
+It can relieve dry, itchy symptoms.Is it safe to put Mānuka honey on eczema?